 Glaucon

-"Not all in a moment, he said."
+"Not all in a moment."

 Socrates